 2. Plan smartly:

 Before you get to the next level and register your law firm, plan which option will be best for you.
 Will your law firm be a solo practice, or do you have colleagues who can partner with you?
 What works out best for you- sole proprietorship, limited liability company, a partnership firm, or other options?
-This question may appear trivial but can be a deciding factor when it comes to finances and operations of your legal practice.
+This question may appear trivial but can be a deciding factor when it comes to the finances and operations of your legal practice.
 Additionally, to avoid any conflict within the leaders, you should discuss and document individual responsibilities, financial commitments, and confidentiality agreements beforehand.

 3. Naming your firm and securing the online presence

 A professional and catchy name can help in attracting clients.
 Make sure you have a logo that can be used as letterhead and in other documents.
 In the era of technology, where people want to get every information with just a few clicks, it is a necessity to be present online to be accessible.
 That’s why you should get a domain name registered as soon as you decide on the name of your law firm.
 A website may seem like an unnecessary expenditure but in the long term, it will be rewarding.
 People will look for your website when they want to find out about your services, contact details, or other relevant information.
 You can also use your website to write blogs, invite experts to guest posts, share the latest accomplishments, and so on.
-Additionally, you can use a professional social media platforms such as LinkedIn and Twitter to reach your clientele.
+Additionally, you can use professional social media platforms such as LinkedIn and Twitter to reach your clientele.

 4. Decide the area of expertise

 The factor that will differentiate your legal practice from those of your competitors is your quality of service.
-So, you should ensure that your law firm focuses on one or more legal domains rather than with any type of matter.
+So, you should ensure that your law firm focuses on one or more legal domains rather than on any type of matter.
 Experience and knowledge of subject matter are very pertinent to decide how the firm will grow.
-Also, specializing in one or two legal matters ensure that you don’t spend all your time in office.
+Also, specializing in one or two legal matters ensure that you don’t spend all your time in the office.
 Additionally, discovering unexplored areas can be a bonus.
 For example, sports law has many takers in India but not as many legal practitioners.

 5. Budget your expenses

 As mentioned above, rarely a law firm can make a profit from day 1.
 However, it is important to understand the expenses associated with a law firm.
-As a law firm owner, you need to judiciously handle these expenses without making a big hole from your savings.
+As a law firm owner, you need to judiciously handle these expenses without making a big hole in your savings.
 The focus should be on increasing income and cutting back on expenses.
 Ideally, you should start a law firm only after you have saved enough money to work as a cushion for the initial 6-10 months.

 6. Build your networks

 Law firms work on referrals.
 Word-of-mouth marketing remains the most trusted tool for lawyers.
 Contacts can make you and let you survive the market after helping you establish the business successfully.
 Conclusively, strong networking skills can help sustain the business.
-You can start off by connecting with lawyers practicing in the same field, members of corporate legal departments, and other relevant people in LinkedIn or Twitter.
+You can start off by connecting with lawyers practicing in the same field, members of corporate legal departments, and other relevant people on LinkedIn or Twitter.
 It is also wise to stay engaged with your network by sharing, commenting, liking, and engaging with relevant posts.

 7. Be confident and patient